Volume 40 | Issue 146

 Actuarial and Financial Disclosure

 Multiemployer pension plans face a number of disclosure requirements aimed at ensuring that participants, beneficiaries, employee representatives, and contributing employers have sufficient information to properly monitor the plan’s funding and financial status.
-Within 30 days of a request from one of these parties, the plan administrator is required to provide:
+Within 30 days of a request from one of these parties, the plan administrator is required to provide any or all of the following:

 In addition, a plan sponsor or administrator must provide estimated employer withdrawal liability information within 180 days of a written request by a contributing employer.

-Ensuring that reports are completed and available for delivery upon request and developing a protocol for addressing withdrawal liability requests will help avert DOL penalties of up to $1,632/day for failing to furnish them.
+Ensuring that reports are completed and available for delivery upon request and developing a protocol for addressing withdrawal liability requests will help avert DOL penalties of up to $1,659 per day for failing to furnish them.

 Communicating with Your Actuary

 Address escalating PBGC premiums.
 PBGC premium rates for multiemployer defined benefit plans have increased significantly over the past few years.
-Since 2014, the premium rate has increased from $12 to $28 (for 2017) per plan participant, and will continue to be indexed after 2017.
-Increasing PBGC premiums continue to put more pressure on funds to achieve higher returns or require higher contributions from employers to maintain their funded status.
+Since 2014, the premium rate has increased from $12 to $28 (for 2018) per plan participant, and will continue to be indexed after 2018 under current law – legislative proposals have suggested further increases, including variable rate and exit premiums.
+These increasing PBGC premiums continue to put more pressure on funds to achieve higher returns or require higher contributions from employers to maintain their funded status.
 A data cleanup resulting in lower participant counts will help lower premiums.
 Review forecasts of future premiums and determine what tactics make sense to manage this expense.

 Meeting Your Fiduciary Duties Selecting and Monitoring Investments